CitizensFoundation/policy-synth/agents/docs/src/vectorstore/base/baseVectorStoreClient.md

 # BaseVectorStoreClient

 This class provides an abstract base for interacting with a vector store using the Weaviate client.
-It extends the `PolicySynthAgentBase` class and includes methods for managing schemas, querying, and manipulating data related to web pages.
+It extends the `PolicySynthScAgentBase` class and includes methods for managing schemas, querying, and manipulating data related to web pages.

 ## Properties